mark-watson/haskell_book/manuscript/section2.md

 This section contains the following "recipe" applications:

+- Using the OpenAI APIs for text completion
 - Textprocessing CSV Files
 - Textprocessing JSON Files
 - Using sqlite and Postgres databases